Beyond Parameters: Exploring Virtual Logic Depth for Scaling Laws: Virtual Logical Depth

 \subsection{Measurement of Reasoning Capability}

 Developing a rigorous measurement of reasoning capability is harder than measuring the knowledge capacity.
 Reasoning capability does not have a clear unit like information entropy bits as we have in knowledge capacity.
-Therefore, we adopt a widely used empirical metric as a measurement, which is the accuracy of solving mathematical problems.
-However, we cannot directly use the currently available public training and validation sets because there might be amination issues, where the validation data is somehow presented in the training data to make the model overfit~\citep{xu2024benchmark}.
+Therefore, we adopt widely used empirical metrics as measurements, including accuracy on mathematical problems, scientific reasoning tasks, and code generation benchmarks.
+To ensure comprehensive evaluation, we employ both synthetic and real-world datasets to assess VLD's impact on reasoning capabilities.